Best Cooking Oil for Good Health | Right Shift Best Cooking Oil for Good Health | Right Shift

 What is Smoke Point and Why Is It Important?

 The smoke point of an oil refers to the temperature at which the oil starts smoking, which happens before the oil starts to boil.
+Figuring out which cooking oil is the healthiest can make everyday cooking both safer and more nourishing, especially when working with high heat.

 Depending on the oil and what type of fat it contains, the smoke point might differ.
 As the temperature increases, it causes the fat in the oil to break down and may destroy phytochemicals and important nutrients, and release free radicals, degrading the quality of the oil.
 Heating the oil in very high temperatures can also lead to the formation of carcinogenic compounds in the oil.